dhiway/cord/docs/orbis-native-capability-matrix.md

    remain pinned SDK dependencies because Orbis does not modify those pallets.
 2. Complete remaining Asset Hub application adapters (PGAS/allowance, aliases and origin policy);
    conversion, asset fees and rates are complete.
-3. Decide and implement literal Individuality application-pallet parity for People-specific Game, Score, Honour, Resources, Coinage and related pallets without importing governance.
+3. Complete the remaining Individuality application-pallet parity for People-specific Game, Proof of Ink, Coinage and related pallets without importing governance; Score and Honour are native Orbis capabilities.
 4. Adapt Web3 Storage providers to Sudo-authorized, zero-stake enterprise providers; then add Drive and S3 registries and their node/runtime APIs.
 5. Generate Orbis-native weights for every retained pallet.